Your cookie preferences

 • As mortgage brokers deal with different lenders’ criteria on a daily basis, they know which lenders you should avoid and can discourage you from applying if you’re likely to get declined.
 This helps to keep your credit score intact, not to mention saving you wasted time and potentially wasted money

-• Brokers are impartial, whereas a lender that you approach directly will be focussed on selling you one of their own products
+• Brokers are impartial, whereas a lender that you approach directly will be focused on selling you one of their own products

 • Mortgage brokers can help complete your application, the associated paperwork and the ongoing communication that is necessary throughout your mortgage application

-• Lenders have existing relationships with lenders and can sometime sway a borderline application in your favour
+• Brokers have existing relationships with lenders and can sometime sway a borderline application in your favour

 • If you’re an expat, older borrower, self-employed, have bad credit, or are looking to buy a property that many lenders will shy away from, a mortgage broker may be able to help you find a lender that you wouldn’t be able to access by yourself